hq6/GoogleSlideTransformer/README.md

 # Google Slides Transformation Tool

-This tool (still under development) is intended to make it easier to automate certain tasks in Google slides, but allowing one to programmatically select certain elements and perform simple transformations on them in batch.
+This tool (under development) is intended to make it easier to automate certain tasks in Google slides, but allowing one to programmatically select certain elements and perform simple transformations on them in batch.